On Transferring Transferability: Towards a Theory for Size Generalization: Example 3 (point clouds): details and missing proofs from Section

-\item If the activation functions used are Lipschitz, then MLPs are Lipschitz.
-By Corollary~\ref{cor:normalized_ds}, the normalized DeepSet is Lipschitz transferable, assuming the constituent MLPs are Lipschitz. \end{itemize} Thus, our compatible DS-CI architecture is a composition of locally Lipschitz layers. \end{proof}
+for $V,W$ satisfying $\|V\|_\infty = \max_i \|V_{i:}\|_2 <r, \|W\|_\infty=\max_i \|W_{i:}\|_2 <r$. \item If the activation functions used are Lipschitz, then MLPs are Lipschitz.
+By Corollary~\ref{cor:normalized_ds}, the normalized DeepSet is Lipschitz transferable, assuming the constituent MLPs are Lipschitz. \end{itemize} Thus, our compatible DS-CI architecture is a composition of Lipschitz layers. \end{proof}

 Finally, we conclude that the normalized DS-CI is ``approximately transferable'' since it is asymptotically equivalent to the compatible DS-CI up to an error of $O(n^{-1})$.